yaaaaam1/deep-learning-practice/README.md

 # kaggle-rider-helmet-detection-yolov8n-
-An YOLOv8n image detection practice on kaggle
+An YOLOv8n object detection practice on kaggle.
+You may check the notebook for more informations.